 • sepsis;

-Most often, Ciprofloxacin + Doxycycline are used in obstetrics and gynecology, but the cases are different.
-Doxycycline has many dangerous side effects, and taking additional antibiotics will only make them worse.
+Most often Ciprofloxacin + Doxycycline are used in obstetrics and gynecology but the cases are different.
+Doxycycline has many dangerous side effects, and the additional use of other antibiotics will only increase their manifestation.
 The doctor must be sure to monitor the patient's condition.

 Sluggish and chronic pathologies do not imply the combined use of drugs, but a similar option is possible if other treatment is ineffective.

-The dosage, as well as the combination of drugs, depends on the doctor's recommendations and the clinical diagnosis.
+The dosage, as well as the combination of drugs, depends on the recommendations of the doctor and the clinical diagnosis.

-For acute, severe infections or strong foci of inflammation, Ciprofloxacin and Doxycycline are taken together or combined a week later in order to block resistance.
+In acute, severe infections or severe foci of inflammation, ciprofloxacin and doxycycline are taken together or combined a week later to block resistance.

-In cases of ineffectiveness of Ciprofloxacin, Doxycycline is prescribed, which is taken strictly by prescription doctor.
+In cases of ineffectiveness of Ciprofloxacin, Doxycycline is prescribed, which is taken strictly as prescribed doctor.

-Levofloxacin is a 3rd generation antibiotic fluoroquinolone, belongs to the same drug group as Cifprofloxacin.
-In clinical practice, such drug combinations can cause crossresistance, that is, the usual resistance of bacteria to the active components of all fluoroquinolones.
-Their joint purpose makes no sense and carries certain risks, but at the same time they are compatible and do not cause any negative manifestations on the part of the body.
+Levofloxacin is a 3rd generation fluoroquinolone antibiotic that belongs to the same drug group as Cifprofloxacin.
+In clinical practice, such combinations of drugs can cause cross resistance, that is, the usual resistance of bacteria to the active components of all fluoroquinolones.
+Them joint appointment doesn't make sense and carries certain risks, but at the same time they are compatible and do not cause any negative manifestations on the part of the body.

-The side effects of each antibiotic are dangerous in any case.
-Levofloxacin is often prescribed after ineffectiveness or intolerance to Ciprofloxacin.
-They are not taken together, but Cifprofloxacin can be combined with another fluoroquinolone in 7-10 days to reduce resistance.
+The side effects of every antibiotic are dangerous anyway.
+Levofloxacin is often prescribed after failure or intolerance to ciprofloxacin.
+They are not taken together, but Cifprofloxacin can be combined with another fluoroquinolone after 7-10 days to reduce resistance.

 Photo 2.
 Levofloxacin, 10 tablets, 250 and 500 mg, manufacturer - Vertex.

-Ciprofloxacin + Levofloxacin is theoretically used for any infectious diseases, since they have a wide spectrum of action, but joint administration of drugs leads to the risk of sustainabilitybacteria.
+Ciprofloxacin + Levofloxacin is theoretically used for any infectious diseases, as they have a wide spectrum of action, but the joint use of drugs leads to the risk of sustainability bacteria.

-Metronidazole is not an antibiotic, according to its pharmacological group it is antimicrobiala drug that is intended for auxiliary treatment during antibiotic therapy.
-Ciprofloxacin and Metronidazole can be taken together or separately, but in the latter case, Metronidazole is prescribed after the end of the appointment Ciprofloxacin to maintain the therapeutic effect.
+Metronidazole is not an antibiotic, according to its pharmacological group it is antimicrobial a drug that is intended for auxiliary treatment during antibiotic therapy.
+Ciprofloxacin and Metronidazole can be taken both together and separately, but in the latter case, Metronidazole is prescribed after the end of the intake Ciprofloxacin to maintain the therapeutic effect.

 Ciprofloxacin + Metronidazole are effective against the following pathologies:

-• protozoal ailments: amebiasis, giardiasis, trichomonas urethritis / colpitis / vaginitis;
+• protozoal diseases: amoebiasis, giardiasis, trichomonas urethritis / colpitis / vaginitis;

 • meningitis;